A troubled new power plant leaves Jordan in debt to China, raising concerns over Beijing's influence | Headlines

 "Jordan evolves as an interesting case study not for China's success in the region but for how China engages in middle-income countries," he said.

+If the original agreement holds, Jordan would have to pay China a staggering USD 8.4 billion over 30 years to buy the electricity generated by the plant.

-Laborers flown from rural China toil in the shadow of the giant station, some 100 kilometers (60 miles) south of Amman.
+Labourers flown from rural China toil in the shadow of the giant station, some 100 kilometres (60 miles) south of Amman.

 When Shi Changqing arrived in the Jordanian desert earlier this year from the Jilin province in China's northeast, fears were mounting in the workers' dormitories that the project could grind to a halt, leaving everyone in the lurch, the 36-year-old welder said.